OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 **Clusterize.js Package** - This third party package is used for displaying the table next to the graph.
-It specializes in displaying large amounts of data effeciently, so lag isn't noticable to users.
+It specializes in displaying large amounts of data efficiently, so lag isn't noticeable to users.
 It also has an easy to use set up for populating a `<table>` component by putting each row (`<tr>`) and column (`<td>`) in an array that's passed to the Clusterize constructor.
 Documentation can be found [here](https://clusterize.js.org/).